Lazy-Solutions/AdvancedSceneManager/flow/Getting-Started.md

 The Inspector contains several tabs:
 - **Flow:** Settings and configuration for the currently selected flow.
 - **Global Variables:** Manage variables accessible across all flows.
+- **Sample Variables:** Special section for variables from samples.
 - **Selection:** Context-sensitive inspector for the currently selected node.

 ## Samples